 The Pyramid Texts

-The Pyramid Texts are the oldest Ancient Egyptian funerary texts, and they go back as far as the Old Egyptian Kingdom.
+The Pyramid Texts were written before The Egyptian Book Of The Dead and they are the oldest Ancient Egyptian funerary texts, going back as far as the Old Egyptian Kingdom.

-These Pyramid Texts were sculpted onto the walls and the Sarcophagi of the Pyramids at Saqqara from the end of the 5th Dynasty, as well as throughout the 6th Dynasty right up to the period of the 8th Dynasty with the earliest Pyramid Texts dating at least as far back as 2400– 2300 BC with some Historians suggesting that they may even be older going back at least 10 000 years to the earliest period of Pre-Dynastic Egypt.
+The earliest Pyramid Texts date at least as far back as 2400– 2300 BC with some Historians suggesting that they may even be older going back at least 10 000 years to the earliest period of Pre-Dynastic Egypt.

 The following is an extract from the Pyramid Text of the Pharaoh Unas: